Do you accrue annual leave on WorkCover in Victoria?

 What should I do if I’m not getting paid annual leave while on WorkCover?

-Keep in mind that you are entitled be back paid any annual leave that is owing to you.
+Keep in mind that you are entitled be back paid any annual leave that is owing to you that should have been accruing if not for the error.

-If your employer disputes that you are entitled to annual leave while on WorkCover, then you can contact the WorkCover insurance company and raise the issue with them and they can speak to your employer on your behalf.
+If your employer disputes that you are entitled to annual leave while on WorkCover, then you can contact the WorkCover insurer that your claim is with and raise the issue with them.
+They may speak to your employer on your behalf.

 You can also contact your lawyer and ask them to deal with the matter, if you have one.